Nivethiha-Thevarasa/React_BMI_Calculator_/README.md

-React BMI Calculator ⚖️ - Responsive
+# React BMI Calculator ⚖️ - Responsive

-This repository contains a simple and interactive BMI (Body Mass Index) Calculator application built using React.js.
-Users can input their height and weight to quickly calculate and determine their BMI category 🧍‍♀️📏⚖️.
+This repository contains a simple and responsive **Body Mass Index (BMI) Calculator** built using **React.js**.
+Users can input their weight and height to calculate their BMI and determine their health category.

-Features ✨
+## Features ✨

-BMI Calculation: Enter your weight and height to instantly see your BMI and the corresponding health category.
+- **BMI Calculation:** Enter your height and weight to instantly calculate your Body Mass Index.

-Responsive Design: Works seamlessly across devices, from mobile phones to desktops.

-User-Friendly Interface: Clean and intuitive layout for a smooth user experience.

-Instant Results: Real-time BMI calculation and result display without page reloads.
+- **Health Category Indicator:** Get categorized results such as *Underweight*, *Normal*, *Overweight*, or *Obese*.
+- **Responsive Design:** Fully adaptable layout for desktops, tablets, and mobile devices.
+- **Clean UI:** Modern and user-friendly interface for seamless interaction.

-Technologies Used 💻
+## Technologies Used 💻

-React.js
+- React.js

-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript (ES6+)
+- JavaScript

-Usage 🚀
+## Usage 🚀

-Explore the React BMI Calculator to monitor your health status using BMI.
-Here's how:
+Explore the BMI Calculator to monitor your health metrics in a few simple steps:

-Enter Your Details:
-Input your height (in cm) and weight (in kg).

-Calculate BMI:
+1. **Enter Your Details:**
+   - Input your weight (kg) and height (cm) into the respective fields.

+2. **Click "Calculate":**
-Click the "Calculate" button to view your BMI result and classification (e.g., Underweight, Normal, Overweight, Obese).
+   - Instantly view your BMI value and health category.

-View Results:
-Your BMI value and category will be shown instantly below the input fields.

-Stay on top of your fitness journey with this quick and easy BMI calculator! 💪
+3. **Interpret Your Result:**
+   - Use the displayed result to understand your weight status and make informed lifestyle choices.

-License 📝
+## License 📝

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.

-Contact 📧
+## Contact 📧

-For questions or feedback, feel free to reach out to Nivethiha Thevarasa at nivethihatheva@gmail.com.
+For inquiries or feedback related to the React BMI Calculator, please contact:

+**Nivethiha Thevarasa**
+📧 nivethihatheva@gmail.com